Skip to content

 Last updated

-Combining PDFs is one of the most common operations a small business or student needs.
-Whether it's scanned receipts going to an accountant or research papers being bundled for a deadline, having one tidy file beats juggling attachments.
+Combining PDFs is one of the most common document operations a small business or student needs.
+Whether it's scanned receipts going to an accountant, research papers being bundled for a deadline, or a quote being stitched together with its supporting documents, sending one tidy file beats juggling five attachments.

 Step by step